MSchmoecker/Valheim-Pressure-Plate/README.md

     ```

 ## Changelog
+0.3.0
+- Added option to set plates public, this allows plates to bypass wards
+- Fixed multiplayer async, resulting in opening a door after it was closed

 0.2.1
 - Fixed null error when placing a new door, as no ZNetView exists yet
 - Fixed not opening a door if the player presses the plate while the door is closing